Do you want to make a significant change in your life? Or help someone else to make an important change?

 From Better Than Before: The 21 Strategies for Habit Change

-- The Four Tendencies (subject of my forthcoming book, The Four Tendencies)
+- The Four Tendencies (subject of my book The Four Tendencies)

 - Distinctions (what works for other people may not work for you)